pivotal-cf/areas-of-contribution/README.md

   - Leave **impact** blank and use **frequency** only if it isn't clear or if they haven't yet made a difference
   - Did it improve something?
 Check "High"
   - Did something get worse?
 Check "Low"
   - Is there room to make more of a difference than it did?
-Check both boxes
+Leave **impact** blank
+  - Have they started making a difference, but it isn't entirely visible or clear yet?
+Leave **impact** blank
   - Please ensure managers have enough context; via the space in the form or shared directly with them

 **Frequency** & **impact** are similar to [outputs & outcomes](https://hbr.org/2012/11/its-not-just-semantics-managing-outcomes). **Frequency** is important, it describes the consistency of a pivot's efforts. **Impact** is related and perhaps more important, it speaks to whether these efforts were effective.